RajAvi25/Robomason/README.md

 ### 1. Trajectory Visualization
 - Orthogonal, plan, front, and side view plots.
-- Real-time rendering of robot joint positions and gripper orientation.
+- Real-time rendering of the robot.
 - Color-coded lines for different construction elements.
 - CEP50 plots for evaluating dispersion in trajectory data.
 - Forward paths use thick lines; return paths use thin lines.